coder/code-server/docs/CONTRIBUTING.md

 > If you need your builds to support older distros, run the build commands
 > inside a Docker container with all the build requirements installed.

-### Test
+## Test

-There are three kinds of tests in code-server:
+There are four kinds of tests in code-server:

 1. Unit tests
+2. Script tests
-2. Integration tests
+3. Integration tests
-3. End-to-end tests
+4. End-to-end tests

 ### Unit tests